uncms-dev/uncms/docs/README.md

 * Read the [philosophy of UnCMS](philosophy.md) to decide if it is a good fit for you.
 * Read the [walkthrough](walkthrough.md).
-* Clone and have a poke around the [accompanying tiny CMS project repo](https://github.com/lewiscollard/tiny-uncms-project).
+* Clone and have a poke around the [accompanying tiny UnCMS project repo](https://github.com/lewiscollard/tiny-uncms-project).
-* Read about the [philosophy of UnCMS](philosophy.md) to see if it is a good fit for your project.

 ## Editing this document